Call our Clinic at 513-946-7600

 CMH is a federal, state and locally funded program that provides comprehensive care and services to eligible families of children (under 21 years of age) with special health care needs.
 Public health nurses assist with application and offer support and coordination for participating families.

-The mission of BCMH is to assure, through the development and support of high quality coordinated systems, that families of children with special health care needs obtain comprehensive care and services that are family-centered, community-based and culturally competent.
-Families with Medicaid or private health insurance may use BCMH as a back up to help cover the costs associated with their child’s BCMH diagnosis.
+The mission of CMH is to assure, through the development and support of high quality coordinated systems, that families of children with special health care needs obtain comprehensive care and services that are family-centered, community-based and culturally competent.
+Families with Medicaid or private health insurance may use CMH as a back up to help cover the costs associated with their child’s CMH diagnosis.

 - Diagnostic Program – Provides evaluation, diagnosis and development of a treatment plan for potentially handicapping chronic conditions.

-- BCMH and Public Health Nurses – Public health nurses work closely with BCMH families.
-They identify children with special health care needs; help families find and use services needed by their child; explain the BCMH program and BCMH’s Letter of Approval; and help families complete forms and paperwork.
+- CMH and Public Health Nurses – Public health nurses work closely with CMH families.
+They identify children with special health care needs; help families find and use services needed by their child; explain the CMH program and CMH’s Letter of Approval; and help families complete forms and paperwork.